- 01/21/2022 -

 CBD has also been shown to influence TRPV1 receptors, which are known for increasing body temperature, inflammation, and signaling pain.
 In one study conducted, CBD has been shown to inhibit or desensitize TRPV1 signaling, which may help to reduce the experience of pain.

-To summarize, there is research to suggest that CBD’s impact on the ECS may have pain management applications and anti-inflammatory properties.
+To summarize, there is research to suggest that CBD’s impact on the ECS may have pain management applications and anti-inflammatory properties, two things of which are particularly relevant to arthritis and joint pain.

 For more information and a general overview investigating what we know so far about the impact CBD has our bodies, check out our post here.